About

 For many years, I identified myself solely as a literary fiction writer, but during the pandemic, a time in which so many lines have been blurred, erased, drawn, and redrawn, my work has evolved in unexpected ways.

 On that afternoon, I made a quick and very amateur super flash comic called “Mushroom” and from there a light turned on inside of me.
 Now, I cannot stop drawing and making what I call my “fledgling comics.”
-And now, illustrations are part of my writing practice, seeping their way into my novel-in-progress and infusing new energy into my life and work.
+And now, illustrations are part of my writing practice, infusing new energy into my life and work.
 I am learning to allow the rich muck and joy of parenting to be a fertile place from which to learn, grow and make.
 I am learning to embrace imperfection and joy in making.

 Mushroom: My very first super flash comic